Force and Weight Measurement Resources

 Certification bodies besides those explained above also approve the use and sales of force and weight measurement instruments.
 These include the American National Standards Institute (ANSI), American Association for Laboratory Accreditation (A2LA), National Supervision and Inspection Center for Explosion Protection and Safety of Instrumentation (NEPSI), International Aerospace Quality Group (IAQG), Underwriters Laboratories (UL), and Canadian Standards Association (CSA).
 Each acronym in this paragraph provides a link to these bodies’ web sites.

 As seen above, most standards originate from the country where the product is to be used.
 However, a global economy drives some standard bodies to have a global reach of influence.

 This section links to various study guides for learning more about force and weight measurement, including published articles, blogs, journals and books.

 - Questions and Answers This National Physical Laboratory (NPL) page contains short tutorials on a variety of engineering topics.
 Historical articles include a history of weights and measures, explanations of transducers, and a introductory guide to measurement in engineering.

-- All About Force Measurement: This page links to a set of articles by Tacuna Systems explaining the basic concepts of force measurement, load cells, calibration, and other important topics.
+- Force Measurement Science: This page links to a set of articles by Tacuna Systems explaining the basic concepts of force measurement, load cells, calibration, and other important topics.